Updated: Jul 8

 So, if you like this blog, want to learn more about assessing and treating your own neck, or just want to support the cause, please sign up for the free course we have.
 Also, tell your friends and family, all the support helps!

-If you have any questions, send me an email at email@example.com!
+If you have any questions or are interested in coming to our office in Sterling, VA, send me an email at email@example.com!
 Thanks for reading and thank you for helping us grow this awesome community!
 We can't wait to show you what else we have in store!